vipulrai91/markdown-cv/index.md

 ## Currently

-Open Source Contributor to [pandas](https://github.com/pandas-dev/pandas) and [scikit-learn](https://github.com/scikit-learn/scikit-learn)<br>
+- Open Source Contributor to [pandas](https://github.com/pandas-dev/pandas) and [scikit-learn](https://github.com/scikit-learn/scikit-learn)<br>
-Looking for interesting opportunites in field of ML/DL/AI/Big Data and open to freelance consulting.
+- Looking for interesting opportunites in field of ML/DL/AI/Big Data and open to Freelance Consulting.

 ## Specialized in